-This workshop will discuss a series of analytical questions that can help with knowledge-building essential to conducting research.
+This webinar/workshop will discuss a series of analytical questions that can help with knowledge-building essential to conducting research.
 Strategies for creating and developing strong research questions will also be discussed.

 Introductions for Academic Papers

-An effective introduction that is both captivating and informative can often be puzzling to write.
-This workshop will discuss key features of introductions for academic papers, with a particular focus on research papers.
+An effective introduction that is both captivating and informative can often be puzzling.
+This webinar/workshop will discuss key features of introductions for academic papers, with a particular focus on research papers.

 Writing Strong Paragraphs

-This workshop will focus on identifying elements of strong and effective body paragraphs in academic writing.
-This workshop will also introduce strategies for building strong paragraphs that are focused, coherent, and well developed.
+This webinar/workshop will focus on identifying elements of strong and effective body paragraphs in academic writing.
+This webinar/workshop will also introduce strategies for building strong paragraphs that are focused, coherent, and well-developed.

 Successful academic papers rely on sound and credible evidence.
 But how do you make sure you’re using sources ethically without sacrificing style and flow?
-This workshop will describe common strategies in integrating sources, with a particular focus on academic expression.
-We will also consider in detail steps to avoid plagiarism and to ensure that we understand the ethical use of sources as professionals in training.
+This webinar/workshop will describe common strategies in integrating sources, with particular focus on academic expression.
+We will also consider in detail steps to avoid plagiarism and to ensure that we understand ethical use of sources as professionals in training.